 - King cobra is the world’s longest venomous snake species, which can reach 18 feet in length.

-- Despite its common name, king cobra is actually not a cobra species and belongs to a separate genus “Ophiophagus”.
+- Despite its common name, the king cobra is not a cobra species and belongs to a separate genus “Ophiophagus”.

 - King cobra is naturally a shy snake and draws back when confronted.
 It becomes aggressive only if threatened or provoked.